bramtayl/Justly/README.md

 ## Orchestra

 You can choose a starting instrument.
-When the song starts the current instrument starts as the starting instrument.
 If you do not specify an instrument for a note, Justly will use the current instrument instead.
 You can change the current instrument mid-song by changing the instrument of a chord.
 You can use instruments defined in a [CSound orchestra file](http://www.csounds.com/manual/html/OrchTop.html).